micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-4-rashi_en.md

 <b>Their food.</b> For food, as in, “and he did not eat בָרָה food with them,”<sup>15</sup><i class="footnote">II Shmuel 12:17. </i> [and as in] “to serve Dovid a meal לְהַבְרוֹת.”<sup>16</sup><i class="footnote">Ibid.
 3:35. </i>

 ### passuk 11
-<b>Adonoy spent His wrath.</b> Which burned in Him for many years.<sup>17</sup><i class="footnote">God’s fury is compared to a ‘consuming fire’ as in Eichah 2:3 above; also see Devorim 4:24. </i> He now spent it when He avenged Himself upon them.
+<b>Hachem spent His wrath.</b> Which burned in Him for many years.<sup>17</sup><i class="footnote">God’s fury is compared to a ‘consuming fire’ as in Eichah 2:3 above; also see Devorim 4:24. </i> He now spent it when He avenged Himself upon them.

 ### passuk 12